 Deadlocks

 When two or more tasks are wanting to use the same resource, we have a race condition.
 Till one task finish using the resource, the other task cannot have access to it.
 This is known as a deadlock and we must avoid deadlocks at all costs.
-For example, Resource A and resource B are used by process X and process Y
+For example, Resource Collision and resource Audion are used by process Locomotion and process Bullet

-X starts to use A.
+Locomotion starts to use Collision.

-X and Y try to start using B
+Locomotion and Bullet try to start using Audio

-Y 'wins' and gets B first
+Bullet 'wins' and gets Audio first

-Now Y needs to use A
+Now Bullet needs to use Collision

-A is locked by X, which is waiting for Y
+Collision is locked by Locomotion, which is waiting for Bullet

 Getting ready